 Adult Education and Literacy Teachers work in the following industries:

-Those thinking about becoming an Adult Education and Literacy Teacher might also be interested in the following careers:
+Those interested in being an Adult Education and Literacy Teacher may also be interested in:

-Those who work as an Adult Education and Literacy Teacher sometimes switch careers to one of these choices:
+Career changers with experience as an Adult Education and Literacy Teacher sometimes find work in one of the following fields: